fenago/Grokking-Deep-Learning/Lab_2.md

 ## Tunnel vision on one concept
 Concept: Learning is adjusting the weight to reduce the error to 0.

-So far in this chapter, we’ve been hammering on the idea that learning is really just about adjusting weight to reduce error to 0.
+So far in this lab, we’ve been hammering on the idea that learning is really just about adjusting weight to reduce error to 0.
 This is the secret sauce.
 Truth be told, knowing how to do this is all about understanding the relationship between weight and error.
 If you understand this relationship, you can know how to adjust weight to reduce error.